emilyl1121/MoodClock/JOURNAL.md

 also, I drew a new sketch and planned out how the case/ layout of the components:
 <insert image here>
 <br> total time spent: 3 hrs

+---
+## 2025-7-14: PCB design done!!!
+I finished my PCB wiring and ordered my components!
+While waiting for them to come, I started on my case CAD design and therefore have to finish my PCB first.
+Here's a look on my PCB wiring.
+I am proud of my progress, even though it took me an unreasonable amount of time to finish this simple wiring.

+I am thinking of adding a button for some purpose, but I haven't add them into the PCB layout.
+I will probably have to redo all the wiring once it is done.

+<br> total time spent: 4 hrs
+---